RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-27-ai-university-semantic.md

 thumbnail_mobile: /assets/images/university_search_sq.webp
 demo_link: https://rahuls-ai-university-semantic.streamlit.app/
 github_link: https://github.com/RahulBhattacharya1/ai_university_semantic
+synopsis: In this project I develop a semantic search tool for exploring universities using natural language queries.
+By interpreting meaning rather than keywords, it connects descriptive inputs to structured data, enabling flexible discovery and demonstrating how search can become more intuitive and user-friendly.
+custom_snippet: true
+custom_snippet_text: Enables search through natural language.
 ---

 The idea for this project came from a search problem.
 I often wanted to explore universities by describing them in plain language.
 I imagined scenarios where I would type phrases like *technical university in Germany, old* or *medical college in Japan established before 1900*.
 That thought pushed me to think about semantic search.
 Dataset used [here](https://www.kaggle.com/datasets/ibrahimqasimi/wilierds).